Seggan/duosplit/README.md

 # duosplit

 A tool for accurately splitting hydrogen-alpha and oxygen-III images from dual narrowband astrophotography captures.
-Based on the math provided (and explained) to me by Corvusmellori on the Astrophotography & Co.
-Discord.
+Based on the math provided (and explained) to me by Raven LaRue.

 ## Downloads
 Windows and Linux binaries are available on the [releases page](https://github.com/Seggan/duosplit/releases).